128technology/docs/docs/ts_connecting_to_routers.md

 /var/lib/128technology/connect/nodeIdentifier
 ```

-As new 128T nodes (the fundamental building block of a 128T router) are added to or removed from an Authority, this `nodeIdentifier` file will get rotated in the same way that log files get rotated.
+As new SSR nodes (the fundamental building block of an SSR) are added to or removed from an Authority, this `nodeIdentifier` file will get rotated in the same way that log files get rotated.
 Thus, you may see many iterations of this file on your filesystem.
 The newest will always be the copy without any suffix appended to it, as indicated above.

 ## The nodeIdentifier File Contents